 Houston, Texas 77002

-Attention: Mark Haedicke, Managing Director & General Counsel

 Ladies and Gentlemen:

 This Agreement shall constitute the confidentiality agreement between Enron Corp. and Goldman, Sachs & Co. and supersedes all prior confidentiality agreements between them, including the agreement dated as of September 21, 2001, which shall be of no further force or effect.